 Why 50%?
 In the past 50 years, the S&P 500 has dropped 50% only 3 times.
 Twice if you don’t count the 49.9% drop from January 1973 to October 1974.
 With an investment time horizon of 10+ years, I feel pretty comfortable with this method of investing in a bear market.

 Table: Bear markets in which the S&P 500 declined 50% in the last 50 years.

 This method can be tweaked depending on your risk tolerance.
 For example, instead of 25%, a conservative investor might have 50% cash or more in good times.
 A conservative investor might elect not to have an “all-in” point.
 Instead, they might choose to have a minimum percentage of cash at all times.
 Or they might choose a 60% drop in the stock market as their “all-in” point.
 There are many ways to customize this strategy to make it more conservative or aggressive.

 So those are the 4 ideas on how to invest in a bear market.
 Tell me what you think of these strategies.
 Will you be using any of them in this bear market?
 What other strategies are you using?
 Drop a line in the comments.

-PEACE OF MIND IN AN EMERGENCY An emergency fund is what gives me peace of mind when unexpected events happen, and not just a dot-com bust, housing crisis, or pandemic.
-Check out the emergency calculator and let me know what you think.
+PEACE OF MIND IN AN EMERGENCY An emergency fund is what gives me peace of mind when unexpected events happen.
+Check out my emergency calculator and let me know what you think.
 Bookmark this page now for future use.
 And feel free to share it with...

 A GLOBAL DIGITAL PAYMENTS JUGGERNAUT Mastercard (NYSE: MA) is one of the most well-known and trusted brands in the global payments industry.
 They have 926 million credit cards in circulation around the world according to Statista.
 According to Reuters, MA has a 30%...